aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iimagecollection/add_image/_index.md

 ## add_image {#systemiostream}
-Add an image to a presentation.
+Add an image to a presentation from stream.

 ### Returns